xuyangkang/yawc/README.md

-# yawc
-Yet another website crawler
+# Yet another website crawler

+## Purposal
+To crawl(more exactly to download) a large collections of websites.